-U.S. architects without a degree from a program accredited by the National Architectural Accrediting Board (NAAB) can purse an NCARB Certificate through the education alternative.
-Through this path, architects can satisfy the education requirement for certification by either documenting experience beyond the Architectural Experience Program’s (AXP) requirements or submitting an education portfolio.
+Architects who hold a license from a U.S. jurisdiction but have not received a degree from a program accredited by the National Architectural Accrediting Board (NAAB) can pursue an NCARB Certificate through the Education Alternative.
+The Education Alternative path offers two ways in which architects can satisfy the education requirement for certification:

 Two Times AXP